Frequently Asked Questions

 Continuing SLC Graduate Students should follow these recommended filing dates:

-CSS Profile: March 1st
+FAFSA: March 1st

 Tax return: April 15th